 The rotary action is only in the UK breed standard and is a strong driving movement out the back of the dog with a higher lift when rotating its hock back under the body hitting the ground with strong power for the rear drive in a dog while on the chase after rabbits etc. and is a ground covering movement when at speed.
 The German Pinscher is a trotter while on the hunt.
 This enables a dog to go over long distances while hunting.

 The German Pinscher has a variety of colours that are not included in this breed standard.
 The wild boar, the Red nosed red and the Chocolate.

 The original colours where the black/reddish tan, Blue and Tan, Isabella, the Red to Stag red, the chocolate and tan, solid Black and the Salt and Pepper.

 The stag red has black hairs throughout its red hairs but should not be overdone as to create a saddle appearance over the back as in picture below.

 White is not acceptable.

-This red darker saddle over the back is not the ideal stag colour wanted.
-This is not preferred but not a disqualifying fault
+This red darker saddle over the back is not the ideal stag colour although accepted, it is not preferred but not a disqualifying fault.

 Comments - Size